gazebosim/gz-kura/README.md

-# Gazebo Jetty Collection
+# Gazebo Kura Collection

-The Jetty collection is a set of Gazebo libraries compatible with each other.
+The Kura collection is a set of Gazebo libraries compatible with each other.

 Gazebo brings a fresh approach to simulation with a complete toolbox